alleyinteractive/irving/README.md

 If the `REDIS_URL` is set caching will be enabled.

 ## Basic Authentication
-Credentials for basic auth.
 When both fields are set the express app will automatically apply the Authorization header for requests to the app.
+This will prompt the user to enter the valid credentials to access the site.